edward-b-1/Python-Limit-Order-Book/README.md

 The CLI uses a Python package which is a close relative of `FastAPI`.
 It makes writing CLIs relatively straightforward.
 The CLI uses the Python `requests` package to talk to the Webserver.

-The Webserver is Dockerized, meaning that there is a `Dockerfile` which is used to build a Docker container.
-This Docker container is used to run the Webserver in the cloud.
+The backend webserver is Dockerized, meaning that there is a `Dockerfile` which is used to build a Docker container.
+This Docker container is used to run the backend in the cloud.
 There is also a `docker-compose.yaml` which makes building and running the container even more easy.

+The website is hosted using Nginx.
+Nginx also acts as a reverse proxy, directing requests to the backend webserver, if a request begins with `/api`.